 What we can do about hemorrhoids & what to expect at your appointment

 Understandably, many people are embarrassed to go to their doctor about their hemorrhoid problems.
 Ruling out the above conditions is very important, and getting a medical exam will help us recommend an effective treatment plan.

 One of the first things we will do is ask you to describe your symptoms.
 Then we do perform an examination to see whether your anus is inflamed, and whether enlarged hemorrhoids are present.
 While we know this might be a little embarrassing and uncomfortable, hemorrhoid exams are usually painless but somewhat uncomfortable.
 Also remember that we have done this hundreds of times!
 (Don’t forget, we’re called the Butt Hutt for a reason.)
 It’s no big deal to us, and we just want to help you as best as we can.

 If you seem to have enlarged hemorrhoids, we may recommend a proctoscopy.
 During a proctoscopy, a short tube with a light and lens will be used to examine the lining of your rectum and anus.
 This allows us to better see the enlarged hemorrhoids and determine their size.
 This procedure is usually painless as well.

 Prevention & treatment for hemorrhoids

-Fortunately, there are many effective prevention and treatment options for hemorrhoids.
+Fortunately, there are many effective prevention and treatment options for internal and external hemorrhoids.
 Many people can get relief from symptoms with home treatments and lifestyle changes.